Leelz/Battleships/README.md

 With more time I would have added:
 1. A terminal app, allowing the user to play the game.
-2. Add more comments to make it easier to read
-3. A function to determine when one player has won.
+2. A function to determine when one player has won.
-4. Give players a fleet of ships so they can keep track of which player have sunk
+3. Give players a fleet of ships so they can keep track of which player have sunk
-5. Function guards
+4. Function guards
   (i) to make sure a user doesn't place a ship where one is already placed.
   (ii)to make sure the user has to place ships on the 10 x 10 grid.
   (iii)to make sure there's no more than 2 players.
-6. I would have changed the board so that the grid is A - J, 1 - 10, and each cell has a letter and number e.g. A1.
+5. I would have changed the board so that the grid is A - J, 1 - 10, and each cell has a letter and number e.g. A1.
-7. A start.bh file to run the game.
+6. A start.bh file to run the game.
-8. Cell as a super-class.
+7. Cell as a super-class.
-9. Evaluate if instance variables should be attr_accessor or attr_reader.
+8. Evaluate if instance variables should be attr_accessor or attr_reader.
-10. Enter in the ship types as modules.
+9. Enter in the ship types as modules.
-11. More dialogue between players.
+10. More dialogue between players.

 I really enjoyed taking on this challenge and learned from the problems I encountered.
 Namely, I'm not familiar with .bat or .sh files